 “What can I say about the manufacturer who dominated world Superbikes for so many seasons?

-We specialise in getting the best insurance for our customers, our panel of insurers are some of the best in the market, so whether you ride the all-rounder Ducati Multistrada or the Diavel cruiser we will get you the best Ducati insurance we can.
+We specialise in getting the right insurance for our customers, so whether you ride the all-rounder Ducati Multistrada or the Diavel cruiser we will work to find Ducati insurance suited to you.

 So whether you are after comprehensive, third party fire and theft or third party only you can be assured that Mackenzie Hodgson will get you the cover you need.